Skip to main content

 Nullness subtyping (and thus subtyping itself) is not defined to be reflexive or transitive.

 If we defined nullness subtyping to be reflexive, then String UNSPECIFIED would be a subtype of String UNSPECIFIED, even under the all-worlds rules.
-In other words, we'd be saying that unannotated code is always free from nullness errors.
+In other words, we would be saying that unannotated code is always free from nullness errors.
 That is clearly false.
 (Nevertheless, lenient tools will choose not to issue errors for such code.
 They can do this by implementing the some-world rules.)

 If we defined nullness subtyping to be transitive, then String UNION_NULL would be a subtype of String NO_CHANGE under the some-world rules.
 That would happen because of a chain of subtyping rules: